-A public consultation on proposals for managing ETCs better was also launched on 30 November 2017.
-NHS England and partners published our response to the consultation on 4th May 2018 which outlined our plans for implementation of the new management model.
+A public consultation on proposals for managing excess treatment costs (ETCs) better was also launched on 30 November 2017.
+NHS England and partners published our response to the consultation on 4 May 2018 which outlined our plans for implementation of the new management model.
 View the consultation and response.
+The new system was introduced on 1 October 2018.

 - A legal framework to enable CRNCC and Local Clinical Research Networks (LCRN) to manage the ETCs system.